diaa/apg-workshop/_entries/05-08 time-ser.md

-Preload the time TimescaleDB using the azure portal, in the azure portal under servers parameters, chack the TimescaleDB in the **shared_preload_libraries** once done seave the change and restrt the server
+Preload the time TimescaleDB using the azure portal, in the azure portal under servers parameters, check the TimescaleDB in the **shared_preload_libraries** once done seave the change and restrt the server

 Using the [Azure portal](https://portal.azure.com/):